bn4t/sri/README.md

 - `-sha384` Use sha384 as hash function (default)
 - `-sha512` Use sha512 as hash function

-Sri also accepts URLs from stdin.
+sri also accepts URLs from stdin.

 See `sri -h` for help.